dhruvrajvanshi/crystal-futures/README.md

   end
 end

-# Or block untill future completes
+# Or block until future completes
 val = a.get

 # compose new Futures from existing ones